What Is An IPA?

 Bitter, floral, earthy, citrusy, piney & fruity are words most commonly used to describe an IPA.
 But most of all hoppy.
 IPA stands for India Pale Ale.
 IPA’s are known for their extremely distinct, bitter hoppy flavor.
 In fact, IPAs are the most popular style in the craft beer world today.
 Throughout history, IPAs have evolved into the strongest hopped beer style of all.
 But what makes an IPA an IPA?
 To know that you have to know a little about the history of the name: India Pale Ale.

-Beer History: How the IPA got the name India Pale Ale.
+How the IPA got the Name India Pale Ale

 India plays an important role in the history of IPA, but it is not the country where IPA’s originate.
 Let’s take a trip back in time..